-I admit, I love designing my profile with some YouTube videos and a playlist from Imeem.
+I admit I love designing my profile with some YouTube videos and a playlist from Imeem.
 And yes, having Daisuke Niwa (D. N. Angel) as the background (a red, D. N. Angel themed Friendster layout).
 Just imagine how cool it is back then.

 Well, Friendster layouts are basically CCS and HTML codes… it’s basically copy-paste thing.
-There are a lot of layouts to choose from, but you can create you own as well (I believe I’ve done this once, but it’s a trial and error process).
+There are a lot of layouts to choose from, but you can create your own as well (I believe I’ve done this once, but it’s a trial and error process).

 And then there’s glitter graphics and glitter name graphics.
 I’m sure some of you had these on your Friendster profiles and some testimonials from your friends.

 I couldn’t remember how many times I changed Friendster layouts.
 But I always stick to my favorite D. N. Angel Friendster layout, Daisuke Niwa surrounded by red flames.
 I simply love that anime, and I love red!

 Well, what’s a better platform to express yourself online?
 Of course, it’s blogging.
 And yes, Friendster has it (it’s called Friendster Blogs).
 In fact, that’s where I started my blog (the Kin Keihan Times) and my blogging career.

 At first, my blog posts are quite amateurish… I’m not that good at expressing myself.
 I mean, who’s reading it anyway?
 Some of my posts are… more of my experiences, short stories, and absolute nonsense (yet a couple of published articles/literary posts are reblogged to this site).
 Oh well, I guess it takes great courage and practice to improve.

 I eventually migrated to other blogging platforms (Blogger and WordPress), but the KKT stayed in Friendster Blogs until its demise.